tqsyed/fc2conv-tf/README.md

 # fc2conv-tf
-This is a development of ideas for EED classifiers.
+This is a development of ideas for E2ET classifiers.